-Air conditioner blower or fan is one of the key components that is needed as part of the air conditioning system.
-The function of the blower is to produce air movement to the space that is being conditioned.
-There are basically four types of fan that are commonly used in the HVAC equipment.
-They are the propeller fan, centrifugal fan, vane-axial fan and tube-axial fan.
+An air conditioner’s blower or fan is one of the key components that is needed as part of the air conditioning system.
+The AC blower, also known as the fan, is responsible for circulating cooled air throughout your home.
+There are basically four types of fans that are commonly used in HVAC equipment.
+They are the propeller fancentrifugal fanvane-axial fan, and tube-axial fan.

 Propeller Fan

 You will probably encounter this type of fan in your daily life.
-It has a disk type wheel mounted on a plate with a direct drive or belt driven motor connected to it.
+It has a disk-type wheel mounted on a plate with a direct drive or belt-driven motor connected to it.
 When it is operating, it is noisy and is only used in applications where noise is not a factor.
-Look out for its usage as exhaust and condenser fan.
+Look out for its usage as an exhaust and condenser fan.

-It is used in applications where low pressure differentials but large volumes of air movement is required.
-It is also known as axial fan as the air flows parallel to the axis of rotation of the fan.
+It is used in applications where low-pressure differentials but large volumes of air movement are required.
+It is also known as an axial fan, as the air flows parallel to the axis of rotation of the fan.

 Centrifugal Fan

-This type of fan is also known as radial fan as the air flows perpendicularly to the axis of rotation of the fan.
+This type of fan is also known as a radial fan, as the air flows perpendicularly to the axis of rotation of the fan.
+Here are the major types of centrifugal fans:

 Forward Curved

-One category of the wheel design is the forward curved centrifugal fan which is also known as squirrel cage blower.
-It has forward curved blade with a cut-off design that prevents the air from going around the fan housing.
+One category of the wheel design is the forward curved centrifugal fan, which is also known as a squirrel cage blower.
+It has a forward curved blade with a cut-off design that prevents the air from going around the fan housing.

 It is quieter than the propeller type and provides high differential pressure between the inlet and outlet.
 This type of fan is suitable to be used to move air in the ducts around the building.

-Backward Inclined with flat and single thickness metal blade is another design which is used for smaller units applications.
+Backward inclined with a flat and single-thickness metal blade is another design that is used for smaller unit applications.

-Backward Curved with curve and single thickness metal blade is used in medium and high static pressure applications.
+Backward curved with curve and single thickness metal fan blade is used in medium and high static pressure applications.

-Airfoil with curve and double thickness metal blade design is sometimes used.
+Airfoil with a curve and double-thickness metal blade design is sometimes used.
 Its aerodynamic design makes it a popular design in applications where efficiency and quietness are required.

 Vane-axial Fan

-This design has a disk-type wheel which is housed in a cylinder tube.
-Air guide vanes are built into the tube to guide the flow of the air properly.
+This design has a disk-type wheel, which is housed in a cylinder tube.
+Air guide vanes are built into the tube to guide the flow of the cold air properly.

 Tube-axial Fan

-This design has a propeller inside the cylinder with belt-driven or direct drive motor connected to it.
+This design has a propeller inside the cylinder with a belt-driven or direct-drive motor connected to it.

-In air conditioner blower where the motor capacity is 5 tons or below, direct drive permanent split capacitor motor has been used due to its better reliability and lesser parts to maintain compared to the belt driven type.
-The belt driven type has pulleys and fanshaft bearings that will wear off over time hence regular servicing is required.
+In air conditioner blowers where the motor capacity is 5 tons or below, a direct drive permanent split capacitor motor has been used due to its better reliability and fewer parts to maintain compared to the belt-driven type.
+The belt-driven type has pulleys and fan shaft bearings that will wear off over time; hence, regular servicing is required.

-The PSC motor has a RUN winding, START winding and a RUN capacitor which are active when the motor is running.
+The PSC motor has a RUN winding, START winding, and a RUN capacitor, which is active when the motor is running.
 It is quiet and starts slowly before running at a steady state speed.
-The fan turns at the same speed as the motor and multi-speed fan can be achieved.
+The fan turns at the same speed as the motor, and a multi-speed fan can be achieved.

 You can see many wires coming out of the windings of the motors for speed selection.
-Four fan speeds with speed ranging from 800 rpm to 1500 rpm is commonly available.
+Four fan speeds with speeds ranging from 800 rpm to 1500 rpm are commonly available.
 By using relays to select the windings to be connected to the AC power supply, the speed of the air conditioner blower can be controlled.

 Related: What is a Fan Speed Controller?